Greening Up McIver Dairy Meadow

 Right in the heart of Truckee on Donner Pass Road sits a little meadow with a not so little problem – McIver Dairy Meadow.

-Known for its sledding hill, the meadow’s historic use as a dairy, as well modern land uses, have contributed to the degradation of the meadow.
+Known for its sledding hill, the meadow’s historic use as a dairy, as well modern land uses, had contributed to the degradation of the meadow.
 When the Truckee River Watershed Council’s water quality monitoring estimated 2 tons of sediment were being contributed from this site annually to the Truckee River, it was clear something had to be done.

 Big benefits from a tiny meadow